-Furthermore, we note that programmers usually understand possible behaviors of a multi-threaded program by using a stronger model called Sequential Consistency [10].
-An execution model for multi-threaded programs is sequentially consistent if for any program P (a) any execution of P is an interleaving of the operations in the constituent threads (b) the operations in each constituent thread execute in program order.
-Thus, if we are model checking an invariant $\varphi$ , our checker may uncover counter-example traces which (a) violate $\varphi$ , and (b) are not allowed under Sequential Consistency.
-Disallowing such counter-example traces requires disabling reorderings among operations.
+Furthermore, we note that programmers usually understand possible behaviors of a multi-threaded program by using a stronger model called Sequential Consistency [9].
+An execution model for multithreaded programs is sequentially consistent if for any program P (a) any execution of P is an interleaving of the operations in the constituent threads (b) the operations in each constituent thread execute in program order.
+Thus, our checker (which is compliant with the .NET memory model) is likely to uncover behaviors which are not allowed under Sequential Consistency.
+Disallowing such behaviors requires disabling re-orderings among operations.
 This is usually done by inserting memory barriers or fence operations; a memory barrier is an operation such that instructions before the barrier must complete before the starting of instructions after the barriers.
 Since memory barriers are expensive operations (in terms of performance) we use a maxflow-mincut algorithm to insert minimal number of barriers/fences for ruling out program states which are unreachable under Sequential Consistency.
+Such a program (with the inserted barriers and fences) can appear to be sequentially consistent to the programmer while exploiting the underlying compiler/hardware optimizations to increase performance.

-Technical Contributions Our work involves the following steps - which taken together constitute the technical contributions of this paper.
+Technical Contributions Clearly, developing such a checker for C# is an arduous task.
+In particular, our work involved the following steps - which taken together constitute the technical contributions of this paper.

 - Memory Model Specification We first understand and formally specify the .NET memory model.
-Previous works [23] have investigated this issue and discussed certain corner cases in the .NET memory model description.
-Unlike [23], our specification is not operational/executable, making it more accessible to system designers (who may not have formal methods background). - The Checker We use the .NET memory model specification to develop a memory model sensitive invariant checker at the level of bytecodes.
+Previous works [20] have investigated this issue and discussed certain corner cases in the .NET memory model description.
+Unlike [20], our specification is not operational/executable, making it more accessible to system designers (who may not have formal methods background). - The Reachability Analyzer We use the .NET memory model specification to develop a memory model sensitive reachability analyzer at the level of bytecodes.
 It allows all execution traces permitted by .NET memory model.
-The checker issues operations in program order but allows them to complete out-of-order as long as the reordering is permitted by .NET memory model. - Memory Barrier Insertion Our checker is useful for uncovering all execution traces allowed by the .NET memory model.
+This is implemented in the checker by issuing operations in program order but allowing them to complete out-of-order as long as the re-ordering is permitted by .NET memory model.

+- Memory Barrier Insertion Our analyzer is useful for uncovering all execution traces allowed by the .NET memory model.
 However, when the programmer finds "unexpected" execution traces using our checker how does (s)he disallow this behavior?
-We use the well-known maxflow-mincut algorithm [7] to rule out program states unreachable under Sequential Consistency.
+We use the well-known maxflow-mincut algorithm [6] to rule out program states unreachable under Sequential Consistency.
 The mincut yields (a minimal number of) places in the program where the memory barriers are to be inserted.

-In Section 3 we show a simple working example to explain our identification and removal of undesirable program behaviors.
+In Section 3 we show a simple working example to explain our identification and removal of undesirable program behaviors (which may be allowed by a relaxed programming language memory model such as the .NET memory model).